Chaudhary Nisar Ali Khan: Minister of Narcotics Control and Interiors

 Nisar was appointed as the 34th Minister of Narcotics Control and Minister of Interior under the Third Nawaz Sharif Ministry in the year 2013, when Pakistan Muslim League (N) made the government in 2013 Pakistani general election.
-Nisar who was Leader of Opposition from 2008 to 2013 was appointed as the Minister and sworned for the position on 11 May 2013.
+Nisar who was Leader of Opposition from 2008 to 2013 was appointed as the Minister and sworn in for the position on 11 May 2013.
 He was preceded by Malik Habib and remained in the office for 4 years till 2017, after when Nawaz Sharif resigned from the position of Prime Minister due to Corruption charges and the government fell down.

 Political views

+"Potohari group"

+Khan, apart from being close to the Pakistan Army due to his family background, has also been considered as the head of the so-called "Potohari group", a section of the PML-N that is considered closer to Shehbaz Sharif, as opposed to the "Lahori group" consisting of the traditional leadership of the party and perceived to be closer to the elder brother Nawaz Sharif.

+Stance on policy issues with the United States

-Despite being perceived as anti-American, a contradictory version of Khan's political views surfaced in a US diplomatic cable which was leaked by WikiLeaks in 2011.
+Despite being perceived as conservative but an anti-American, a contradictory version of Khan's political views surfaced in a leaked American diplomatic cable in 2011.
 The cable, which was sent by the former United States Ambassador to Pakistan, Anne W. Patterson, in September 2008 reads: "As always, Nisar insisted that he and the PML-N were pro-American (saying that his wife and children in fact are Americans)."
-Khan clarified that he was not against the American nation, but was opposing the US policy towards Muslims after the 9/11 attacks.
+Khan clarified that he was not against the American nation, but was opposing the U.S. policy towards Islam and Muslims after the 9/11 attacks.